KyleStiers/Science_scripts/README.md

 1. Run `cd charmm-gui/gromacs/`
 1. Run `minimize`
 1. When minimize finishes, run `run_md`
-        *-Note If you want longer than a 1ns simulation, `vim step5_production.mdp` and alter nsteps (add a 0 for 10ns and so on)-*
+        *-Note If you want longer than a 1ns simulation, `vim step5_production.mdp` and alter nsteps (add a 0 for 10ns and so on).
+Also         if the simulation doesn't finish within the time-frame allocated you can go back to the same directory and use `continue_md` to         continue it.
 1. Done!

 ### Processing MD